rubyonrailsfourbook/book/01-from-nothing-to-running/05-deployments.markdown

 ### Limitions

-You can't write to the disk of your box that hosts your site.
+You can't write to the disk of server that hosts your site.
 If you want uploads you need something like [Amzaon S3](http://aws.amazon.com/s3/).
+In this application this will not be issues since we will useing uploads.
+If we want images we will use an exteral host.

 ### Strengths